SLdragon/wiki-teamsfx/Develop-single-sign-on-experience-in-Teams.md

 ### Teams Toolkit configuration files

-You can find your Teams Toolkit configuration files `./.yml`.
+You can find your Teams Toolkit configuration files (`./teamsapp.yml`, `./teamsapp.local.yml`, etc.).
 Azure Active Directory related changes and configs needs to be added into your configuration files:
 - add `aadApp/create` under `provision`:
   * For creating new Azure Active Directory apps used for SSO.
   * You can find more info [here](https://aka.ms/teamsfx-actions/aadapp-create)